 The substrates of transporters found in the three leptospires likely reflect the physiological characteristics of these organisms.
-In Fig. 3, the distribution of substrates by category is presented.
+In Fig. 3, the distribution of substrates by category and subcategory is shown.
+Each chart in the top row represents the percentage of substrate types in each category for a given leptospire, and the chart below corresponds to the subclasses.

 All three spirochetes have very similar percentages of the various substrate categories and subcategories.
 The most obvious difference between the three species is the relatively larger size of certain categories and subcategories in L. biflexa.
-Whereas L. interrogans and L. borgpetersenii have 71 and 64 inorganic substrate transporters, respectively, L. biflexa has 96, suggesting that this organism must be capable of maintaining intracellular ionic homeostasis under a much greater range of environmental conditions than for the two pathogens.
+Whereas L. interrogans and L. borgpetersenii have 87 and 89 inorganic substrate transporters, respectively, L. biflexa has 123, suggesting that this organism must be capable of maintaining intracellular ionic homeostasis under a much greater range of environmental conditions than for the two pathogens.
 Similarly, L. biflexa has a greater number of transporters.
 The same can be seen in most subcategories where L. biflexa has more transporters than the other two spirochetes.

-Correlating with its greater capacity for maintaining ionic homeostasis, L. biflexa has 73 proteins involved in cation transport whereas L. interrogans and L. borgpetersenii have 53 and 48, respectively.
+Correlating with its greater capacity for maintaining ionic homeostasis, L. biflexa has 98 proteins involved in cation transport whereas L. interrogans and L. borgpetersenii have 68 and 71, respectively.
 The prevalence of these transporters correlates with the disproportionately high number of L. biflexa secondary carriers that can utilize protons (H+) or sodium (Na+) for symport or antiport.
 This fact also indicates a reliance on transport that is energized by the proton (or sodium) motive force over other energycoupling mechanisms such as those driven by ATP hydrolysis.
-In addition to ionic homeostasis, cation symport and antiport facilitate osmotic regulation [42] and heavy metal resistance [75].
-Iron also serves as a vital di- and trivalent cation in Leptospira spp., required for growth and taken up into the cell via a bevy of iron uptake systems [76].
+In addition to ionic homeostasis, cation symport and antiport facilitate osmotic regulation [42] and heavy metal resistance [71].
 Other inorganic monovalent and divalent cationic substrates pumped by these three organisms include potassium (K+), calcium (Ca2+), magnesium (Mg2+), and various cations of metals including copper, iron, zinc, cobalt, cadmium, mercury, and manganese.

-Transporters specific for inorganic anions number 16 for L. interrogans, 13 for L. borgpetersenii, and 20 for L. biflexa.
+Transporters specific for inorganic anions number 17 for L. interrogans, 15 for L. borgpetersenii, and 22 for L. biflexa.
 Anions, compared to cations, represent a much smaller proportion of the inorganic substrates transported by these leptospires.
 The latter play roles in redox processes, establishing, for example, the pmf or smf for energization.
 Anion transporters are found primarily in TC subclass 2.A, taking up or exporting bicarbonate, phosphate, arsenate, arsenite, telluride, chromate, chloride, and fluoride.
 Sulfate uptake, on the other hand, is mediated primarily by homologs of the CysPTWA ATP-dependent ABC system.

-The three Leptospira species have only a small percentage of their transporters dedicated to organoanion (non-carboxylic organic anion) transport.
-L. biflexa has four of these transporters, whereas L. interrogans has three and L. borgpetersenii has one.
+The three Leptospira species have only a small percentage of their transporters dedicated to organoanion transport.
+L. biflexa has four of these transporters, whereas L. interrogans has five and L. borgpetersenii has three.
 Fatty acids and other carboxylic acids, bile acids and their conjugates, taurine, and carnitine are the main substrates in this subclass of carbon sources.
-These spirochetes also exhibit good representation of carboxylate transporters with seven in L. biflexa, four in L. borgpetersenii, and six in L. interrogans.
+These spirochetes also exhibit good representation of carboxylate transporters with six in L. biflexa, two in L. borgpetersenii, and three in L. interrogans.
 Pyruvate, malate, succinate, acetate, hydroxybenzoate, citrate, and fumarate are all probably transported.
 These leptospires have outer membrane porins dedicated to fatty acid and hydrophobic compound uptake (TC#1.B.9.3.3).
-Fatty acid group translocation across the inner membrane may be catalyzed by transporters in the FAT Family (TC#4.C.1) [77-79].
+Fatty acid group translocation across the inner membrane may be catalyzed by transporters in the FAT Family (TC#4.C.1) [72-74].

 Sugars and polyols taken up include glycerol, glycerol-3-phosphate, monosaccharides, and disaccharides.
-L. biflexa possesses eleven such proteins, whereas L. interrogans possesses eight and L. borgpetersenii seven.
-As Leptospira utilize fatty acids as primary carbon sources, this subclass of carbon sources may play roles in osmoregulation, alternative metabolic pathways involving differentially expressed genes, and membrane construction [77-79].
+L. biflexa possesses eleven such proteins, whereas L. interrogans and L. borgpetersenii each possesses seven.
+As Leptospira utilize fatty acids as primary carbon sources, this subclass of carbon sources may play roles in osmoregulation, alternative metabolic pathways involving differentially expressed genes, and membrane construction [72-74].